 - Do you offer standard and express postage, as well as international shipping to cater to as many people as possible?

-- Prepare Christmas marketing materials – themed social media images, email marketing campaigns, social media advertising…
+- Prepare Christmas marketing materials – themed social media images, website creative, email marketing campaigns, social media advertising…

 - What are your objectives for this campaign?
 Sales and other metrics (eg. increase number of Facebook “likes” by XXX)